-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: As demonstrated in the Identified Needs and Metrics sections, the CAASPP results in the ELA, math, and science assessments show that many of our lowest performing students are English learners, low-income, and foster youth student groups when compared to the All-student group.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 2.2 Action: Professional development addressing English Learners, low income and foster youth students Need: As demonstrated in the Identified Needs and Metrics sections, the CAASPP results in the ELA, math, and science assessments show that many of our lowest performing students are English learners, low-income, and foster youth student groups when compared to the All-student group.
 Teachers and parents provided feedback indicating that they support the value of professional development to increase effectiveness.
-Scope: Schoolwide student progress on internal assessments to gauge readiness for state testing, and providing interventions and resources to students who are behind in credits, or deficient in skills.
+Scope: Schoolwide To address this need, we are committed to providing professional development for teachers that focuses on strategies to improve ELA Math, and Science performance.
+We will be monitoring student progress on internal assessments to gauge readiness for state testing, and providing interventions and resources to students who are behind in credits, or deficient in skills.
 Teachers will also work in PLC groups and subject-alike groups to strategize for increased student performance across subject areas and grade levels.
 This will increase the tools and knowledge needed to effectively support student learning across these critical areas.
 Additionally, surveys indicate that our English Learners, low-income and foster youth students sustained social and emotional trauma during the pandemic.
 To address this issue, professional development for our teachers and staff is essential to the progress of our English Learners, low-income and foster youth students.
 Trainings, conferences, workshops, and professional learning communities provide information for our capacity for meeting our students' needs (both social-emotionally and academically).
 Over the past year, there has been a positive impact on our English Learners, low-income and foster youth students, with additional staff training in trauma-informed practices, which has led to increased retention rates.
 End-of-year student surveys indicate positive support for social and emotional needs among the unduplicated student population.
 Mission Academy will continue to provide training focused on helping our English Learners, low-income and foster youth population succeed.
-Throughout the school year, our teachers regularly participate in trainings, conferences, workshops, and professional learning communities to provide information for our capacity to address our students' academic and social-emotional needs.
-We have seen a positive impact on our At-Promise low-income, foster youth, and students with disabilities.
+We will closely monitor progress on the CAASPP results, especially for English learners, LTEL, low-income, foster youth, and students with disabilities.
 We expect that these actions will have a positive impact on students with CAASPP scores increasing.
 We will also consider input from the parents, students, and teachers.